- Curriculum Information

 Programme of Study:

-During the course students will have the opportunity to explore a wide range of 2D and 3D media and techniques through a series of projects.
-These creative projects will develop their confidence, practical skills and knowledge of alternative creative working practices.
+We offer the AQA Art and Design specification because its felxibility allows students to explore and gain knowledge of alternative creative working practices whilst developing confidence and practical skills.
 There is a strong emphasis placed upon developing core technical skills as this acts as a foundation for all specialisms.
 In addition to the practical elements, students will also study the work of historical and contemporary makers through participation in gallery visits, workshops and the completion of independent research assignments.

 Key Stage 3: